 The data and digital world can be intimidating.
-The aim of this provision of online and blended delivery is to make learning as accessible as possible to the broadest range of students, to those who are distanced from learning and/or the labour market.
+The aim of this provision of online and blended (where possible) delivery is to make learning as accessible as possible to the broadest range of students, to those who are distanced from learning and/or the labour market.
 The ‘byte’ size offering enables a stepped approach which could ultimately lead to learners accessing advanced courses and further education.

-The initial pilot in 2020 includes a series of non-credit-bearing workshops and four credit-bearing courses which can be used towards follow-on degrees where credits are relevant and accepted.
+The portfolio includes a series of non-credit-bearing workshops and courses and credit-bearing courses which can be used towards follow-on degrees where credits are relevant and accepted.
 We expect additional courses to be developed at entry and advanced level going forward and further details will be available on this website as courses are developed and launched.

 The Scottish Funding Council (SFC) invest around £1.8 billion a year into the Scottish Higher Education sector for learning and teaching, skills development, research and innovation, staff, buildings and equipment.
 SFC have supported the development and delivery of this portfolio.
 Additional funding through the SFC National Transition Training Fund for those 25+ who are unemployed or at risk of redundancy is also available.
 For further information regarding SFC-funded places for the Scottish workforce see:

 For additional course and programme study opportunites beyond the short courses see: